 Jessica has performed in over thirty operatic productions with the Florentine Opera Company, Madison Opera, Candid Concert Opera, Opera for the Young, Fresco Opera Theatre, Milwaukee Opera Theatre, Stoughton Opera, UW Opera, among many other professional engagements.
 A number of her operatic credits include the roles of Prince Orlofsky (Die Fledermaus), Erika (Vanessa), Hansel (Hansel and Gretel), Meg Page (Falstaff), Cecilia March (Little Women), Zita (Gianni Schicchi).
 Jessica is currently a member of the Florentine Opera Chorus, and was Madison Opera’s Studio Artist for their 2012-2013 season.
 She has been a regular soloist with the Florentine Opera for their summer concert series “Florentine at the Lake” and their outdoor concert “Live at the Peck” at the Marcus Center.
 This season, Jessica appeared in performances with the Florentine Opera, Present Music, Madison Bach Musicians, Madison Choral Project, Fresco Opera Theatre, and the Handel Aria Competition.
 For the upcoming 2018-2019 season, Jessica will be performing the role of “Female Emilia” in the opera Prince of Players with the Florentine Opera in October 2018.

-An accomplished soloist, Jessica has performed solo works the Oshkosh Chamber Singers, the South Shore Chorale, Waupaca Civic Orchestra and Chorus, UW Choral Union, UW Symphony Orchestra, UW Oshkosh Choirs, and the UW Oshkosh Symphony Orchestra.
+An accomplished soloist, Jessica has performed solo works with the Present Music, Madison Bach Musicians, Oshkosh Chamber Singers, the South Shore Chorale, Waupaca Civic Orchestra and Chorus, UW Choral Union, UW Symphony Orchestra, UW Oshkosh Choirs, and the UW Oshkosh Symphony Orchestra.
 Her singing has also been heard on WPR programs such as “University of the Air”, "On Higher Ground" and "The Midday."

 In 2014, she was one of 11 teachers chosen to attend the "The Naked Voice Institute" at Northwestern University studying directly with Prof. W. Stephen Smith.
 As a clinician, Dr. Timman Schwefel has given master classes and presentations at UW-Eau Claire, UW-Whitewater, as well as many high schools across the state of Wisconsin.
 Additionally, Dr. Timman Schwefel is an active promoter of music by the composer Paul Bowles.
 She has produced a critical edition of Bowles’s unpublished songs, presented lectures about Bowles’s musical output, and performed many of his works.